Suraiya Khanum: Career

-Suraiya Khanum started her singing career on Radio Pakistan's Radio Multan in Multan, Pakistan in 1977.
+Suraiya Khanum started her singing career on Radio Pakistan's Multan Station in 1977.
 She was musically influenced by Ustad Muhammad Juman.
 Ustad Nusrat Fateh Ali Khan trained her for 8 years and she was also formally trained by Ustad Faiz Ahmed for 21 years.
 Musically, she is inspired by the veteran folk singer Tufail Niazi as well as Reshma and Iqbal Bano.

-She appeared as a featured artist on the eighth season of popular music reality television series Coke Studio Pakistan.
+She appeared as a featured artist on the 2015 eighth season of popular music reality television series Coke Studio Pakistan.
 She sang a popular wedding song also sung earlier by veteran folk singer Tufail Niazi "Chirya Da Chamba" along with Anwar Maqsood which was praised for its music, composition and the beautiful narration of a letter by Anwar Maqsood.
 It was stated that the song "created a memorable experience for the audience".